jomalley2112/emphatic_invalids/README.md

 ```

 ### Optional
 _Note: All the following options are used in the test/dummy application.
-See the views/registrations/_form.html.haml partial_
+See the views/registrations/\_form.html.haml partial_

-By default the input element ([view the particlulars](#markdown-header-particulars)) itself will be highlighted, but that can be overwritten at the form or field level with data attribute _data-ei-highlight-element_ ******
+By default the input element ([view the particulars](#markdown-header-particulars)) itself will be highlighted, but that can be overwritten at the form or field level with data attribute _data-ei-highlight-element_ \*\*
 ```HTML
 <input type="text" name="author" data-ei-highlight-element=".field" />
 ```

-By default the tooltip will be applied to the matching input element itself, but that can be overwritten at the form or field level with a data attribute _data-ei-tooltip-element_ ******
+By default the tooltip will be applied to the matching input element itself, but that can be overwritten at the form or field level with a data attribute _data-ei-tooltip-element_ \*\*
 ```HTML
 <input type="radio" name="choice1" data-ei-tooltip-element="fieldset.rb-group" />
 ```

-**\*\*** *The value of these attributes should be a selector that will be evaluated in the context of the invalid input's closest matching ancestor*
+\*\* *The value of these attributes should be a selector that will be evaluated in the context of the invalid input's closest matching ancestor*

 By default the tooltip's position will be centered vertically and 15 pixels to the right of it's target element.
 The position can be overridden at the form or element level by setting a data attribute _data-ei-tooltip-position_ on the target element.
 Make sure if you have overridden the target element that the attribute is placed on that specific element.
 The value needs to be a valid JSON string in the format of the `options` argument expected by the [jQuery position method](https://api.jqueryui.com/position/).
 ```HTML